Gregory Scarpa Jr.

-Gregory J. Scarpa Jr. (born April 8, 1951) is an American mobster and former caporegime in the Colombo crime family and government informant.
-He is the son of notorious hitman and fellow caporegime in the family Gregory Scarpa.
-During the 1990s, Scarpa was sentenced to 40 years in prison for racketeering, but provided the government with false information about terrorist tactics and possible attacks orchestrated by Ramzi Yousef.
+Gregory J. Scarpa Jr. (born August 4, 1951) is a former American mobster and caporegime in the Colombo crime family and government informant.
+He is the son of hitman and fellow caporegime in the family Gregory Scarpa.
+During the 1990s, Scarpa was sentenced to 40 years in prison for racketeering, and provided the government with information about terrorist tactics and possible attacks orchestrated by Ramzi Yousef.
 Scarpa Jr. has since won compassionate release from prison as a result of his failing health and terminal illness.

 Early life

-Gregory J. Scarpa Jr. was born on April 8, 1951, in Brooklyn, New York, to Connie Forrest and Gregory Scarpa, a notorious caporegime and hitman for the Colombo crime family.
-He followed in his father's footsteps and pursued a criminal career in the Colombo organization.
+Gregory J. Scarpa Jr. was born on August 4, 1951, in Brooklyn, New York, to Connie Forrest and Gregory Scarpa, a caporegime and hitman for the Colombo crime family.
+He pursued a criminal career in the Colombo organization, as had his father.

 Federal authorities believed Scarpa murdered his associates Robert DiLeonardi in 1981, Anthony Frezza in 1985 and Joseph DeDomenico in 1987, ordered the murder of limousine driver Alfred Longobardi in 1981 and plotted the murder and burial of suspected informant Sal Cardaci beneath a Bensonhurst store.

 Scarpa succeeded his father as a capo in the Colombo family after his father contracted HIV/AIDS following a contaminated blood transfusion in 1986.

 Prison and informant

-Scarpa was initially arrested in 1988, charged with racketeering and narcotics offences and sentenced to 20 years in prison.
+Scarpa was initially arrested in 1988, charged with racketeering and narcotics offenses and sentenced to 20 years in prison.